Singapura cat: Singapuras in Singapore

-While in Singapore brown moggies with ticked coats can occasionally be seen, few if any resemble the Singapura, with the majority of cats being bobtailed tabbies, tortoiseshells or bicolor, and the move by the STPB is seen by locals to be an advertising move based on the popularity of the breed among tourists at that time.
+While in Singapore brown moggies with ticked coats can occasionally be seen, few if any resemble the Singapura, with the majority of cats being bobtailed tabbies, tortoiseshells or bicolour, and the move by the STPB is seen by locals to be an advertising move based on the popularity of the breed among tourists at that time.

 In 2004, the Singapore Zoo hosted a temporary exhibit of Singapura cats in celebration of the nation's 39th National Day.
 Four Singapura cats were loaned by their owners for the event.

+Breed registration

+Popularity

+Singapuras are a relatively rare breed worldwide.
+In the 2024 statistics of FIFe, one of the major global cat registries, the breed ranked at position 44 out of 54 breeds in popularity, comprising 0,04% of their total registered kittens that year, which translates to 35 cats.

 Characteristics

 Appearance

 The Singapura is moderately stocky and muscular with a very short and fine coat.
-The world's smallest cat breed, a full-grown female usually weighs 1.8 kg while the male weighs 2.7 kg.
+The Singapura is the smallest cat breed in the world to be widely accepted on breed registries.
+A full-grown female Singapura cat usually weighs 1.8 kg while the male weighs 2.7 kg.
 The large, slightly pointed, and deep cupped ears together with the large almond-shaped eyes are characteristics of the breed.
 The tail is slender, slightly shorter than the length of the body and has a blunt tip.